bartbutenaers/node-red-contrib-ui-svg/README.md

 + A `parentSelector` property can be specified, if an instance of this element should be added to all the parent elements that match the CSS selector.
 This way you can create multiple elements at once via a single command.
 Note that it is not allowed in that case to specify an elementId property, since only one element is allowed to have the same id.
 + When an element with the same `elementId` already exists, then that existing element will be *replaced* by this new element!

-When the *"Events"* tabsheet contains a CSS selector that matches this new element, then this new element automatically gets those event handlers.
+When the *"Events"* tabsheet already contains a CSS selector that matches this new element, then this new element automatically gets those event handlers.

 ### Remove elements via msg
-In some uses cases it is required to remove SVG elements dynamically, which can be achieved via input messages:
+An SVG element can be removed via an input message:
 ```
-{
+"payload": {
    "command": "remove_element",
-   "elementId": "extra_circle"
+   "elementId": "circle_1"
 }
 ```
 By specifying a `selector` property (instead of an elementId property), it is possible to remove multiple elements at once via a single command.